stephenjfox/speedstudy/progress-2018/progress.md

 * My job will reimburse me for [my](https://www.cloudera.com/more/training/certification.html) [getting](https://cloud.google.com/certification/data-engineer) [certifications](https://aws.amazon.com/certification/)
   * So that will probably be a thing, at some point.

+And I __will__ be staying very loyal to the brilliant [Data Science Comprehensive](https://github.com/P1xt/p1xt-guides/blob/7963145bbdff18853867c3d18825a61ec14f73a2/data-science.md), by P1xt

 ## Progress

 Current Course:    College Algebra and Problem Solving, with ASU